About the author:

 ★ ★ ★ ★ Rating: 4 stars out of 5 (looser slots than average, plus the ocean beach)

 The Clearwater Casino is located in Suquamish, WA (on Bainbridge Island) and is just a ferry ride away from Seattle.
-The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and play for at least three hours.
+The Clearwater offers free shuttle service to and from the ferry dock and will even reimburse you for your ferry fare if you are a rewards club member and earn 50 points on your club card (which equates to $200 of wagering).
 The Clearwater is a nice, large casino with 34 table games and 1390 slot machine games.
 The slot machines are a good mix of older "retro" games and the newest games, but the big drawback here is that the Clearwater has the stingiest, tightest slots of any casino I've been to in Washington State.
 That is, I've been here six times over the past 12 months and have only come out ahead twice!
-The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every ten dollars wagered (the stingiest rewards of all the casinos I've been to).
-On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food.
+The Clearwater has a few free coffee and soda stations and a small non-smoking slot machine area, but their rewards club card offers only one point (one penny) for every four dollars wagered (the stingiest rewards of all the casinos I've been to).
+On the plus side, they do mail me coupons each month good for forty dollars of free slot machine play (one $10 coupon for each week in the month) plus a coupon for ten dollars for food (they do seem to send better coupons if you stay away for a while).
 The best part about going to the Clearwater is the ferry trip to/from Seattle, and I would go here more often if the slots weren't so stingy.
+I will say I was lucky enough to win a $2000 jackpot here in 2013, but lost most of that on my next visit.

 ★ ★ Rating: 2 stars out of 5 (Nice casino, but horrid payouts on the slots)